riblidezso/netsis/README.md

 Scale-free degree distribution only at the ougoming degrees leads to an intermediate behaviour between scale-free and bounded networks.
 While scale free out degree distributions help spreading from the 'half hubs', the bounded in degree distribution prevents the effective reaching of these 'half hubs'.

 Here I show the fractional of nodes reached by the infection depending on the spreading rate.
+Confidence intervals are only shown for the half scale-free networks.

 ![fig1a](figs/fig1a_final.png)

 Here I show supercritical spreading the fractional of nodes reached by the infection depending on the spreading rate.
+It shows exponential spreading similarly to bounded networks.

 ![fig1a](figs/fig3a_final.png)